Glenn Stok has a Master of Science degree. He enjoys studying, researching, and discussing fields of science, physics and philosophy.

 As adults, the two of them had difficulty communicating because of the way Ildefonso acquired language capabilities that his brother never understood.

 I think that he just never understood the question.
 Whatever process he used to think, it was on a subconscious level, and he had no idea of it.
-The idea of "thinking" may have been so foreign to him that he never could explain it.
+The idea of "thinking" may have been so foreign to him that he could never explain it.

 Non-linguistic Thought and Reasoning